Partnach Gorge in Garmisch (Partnachklamm)

 Partnach Gorge aka Partnachklamm

-Partnachklamm or Partnach Gorge is a starting point for many well known and popular hiking trails.
+Partnachklamm or Partnach Gorge is a starting point for many well-known and popular hiking trails.
 Some of the trails are quite easy, for example, hiking to Mount Eckbauer or Hausberg.
 Others are much more demanding, for example, the tour to Zugspitze, Germany’s highest mountain.
-For the lazy hikers who want to reword themselves with a glass of a cold German beer, I recommend the typical bavarian mountain hut on the way to Mount Eckbauer.
+For the lazy hikers who want to reward themselves with a glass of cold German beer, I recommend the typical Bavarian mountain hut on the way to Mount Eckbauer.
 It is only a short hike up from the gorge.

 Mountain hut at Eckbauer